Kansas Birth Records Search

 When applying, you will need details about the person on record, your relationship to them along with name change or adoption information if applicable.
 You will also have to sign the application.
 Applications are only good for a 12-month period.

-Types of Kansas Birth Records
+Types of KS Birth Records

 A certified copy of your birth certificate is a legal document that you can use to obtain a driver’s license, passport, apply for school or the military.
 It is perfectly acceptable to use with all government agencies to verify your identity.

-Kansas also offers services to amend birth certificates or file delayed certificates of birth.
+It also offers services to amend birth certificates or file delayed certificates of birth.

-Kansas has a population of 2.92 million people and is considered the 15th largest state in the country.
+It has a population of 2.92 million people and is considered the 15th largest state in the country.
 It has an annual growth rate of 0.57% making it the 31st state in America regarding population.

 Although the state has a vast mass area of 82,277 square miles, population density shows only 34.9 people per square mile.
 That fact makes it the 40th most densely populated state in the U.S. With a population of 389,000 people Wichita is the most populated city in Kansas.